mbarneyjr/mrgo/README.md

 - `integration-tests/` - this contains post-deploy integration tests
 - `templates/` - this directory contains the CloudFormation IaC that will be used to define the application.
 It's designed in a nested stack manner, with the `template.yml` being the template for the parent stack and templates in `templates/` being used for all nested stacks
-- `src/` - this is the root directory for all lambda/custom code
+- `backend/` - this is the root directory for all backend lambda/custom code
 - `openapi/` - this directory contains assets that can be used to render the OpenAPI editor, useful to view and validate your OpenAPI documentation

 ## CI/CD